1951 Behm-Easterlund John Deere Dealership Grand Opening

-Allen was my grandfather, and I spent much of my childhood at this dealership, although in a different era (my father was only six years old when these photos were taken).
+Allen was my grandfather, and I spent much of my childhood at this dealership, although in a different era (my father was five years old when these photos were taken).
 Anyone with additional information about these photos is invited to contact me.

 Dealership staff posing in front of the building.
 From left-to-right, front row: (unknown), Logan Denzer; back row: George Becker, (unknown), William Grice, Allen Easterlund, Marvin Behm.
 The unknown man in the back row may be a regional representative for John Deere.
 Allen would buy out the entire dealership in 1953, renaming it the Easterlund Implement Company.
 Allen sold to his sons in 1979, and the dealership closed in 1984.
 Logan Denzer would go on to purchase a John Deere dealership in neighboring Belle Plaine.
 That dealership would become Simeon Implement and later become part of the Ag Power chain.